hyperledger/fabric/docs/source/policies/policies.md

 ### Signature policies

-`Signature` policies define specific types of users who must sign in order for a policy to be satisfied such as `Org1.Peer OR Org2.Peer`.
+`Signature` policies define specific types of users who must sign in order for a policy to be satisfied such as `OR('Org1.peer', 'Org2.peer')`.
 These policies are considered the most versatile because they allow for the construction of extremely specific rules like: “An admin of org A and 2 other admins, or 5 of 6 organization admins”.
 The syntax supports arbitrary combinations of `AND`, `OR` and `NOutOf`.
-For example, a policy can be easily expressed by using `AND (Org1, Org2)` which means that a signature from at least one member in Org1 AND one member in Org2 is required for the policy to be satisfied.
+For example, a policy can be easily expressed by using `AND('Org1.member', 'Org2.member')` which means that a signature from at least one member in Org1 AND one member in Org2 is required for the policy to be satisfied.

 ### ImplicitMeta policies